3 Reasons Why Being Positive Is Good for Your Health

 Related: Living in the Now--Being Present

-So if you’re a pessimist, are you doomed?
+So, if you’re a pessimist, are you doomed?
 Nope!
 Luckily, you can learn to become a positive thinker.

-Start with these four simple steps:
+Start with these three simple steps:

 Smile more often